Nissen99/DNPAssignment/README.md

 REST application used to controll Families.

-Front end blazor connected to a web api,  was to put database on assignemt2
+Front end blazor connected to a web api and data stored in EFC with SqlLite